 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
-SFAS No. 157 applies under other accounting pronouncements that require or permit fair value measurements.
-SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-We are currently evaluating the impact, if any, the adoption of SFAS No. 157 will have on our consolidated financial statements.
+SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements.
+SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
+We do not believe that the adoption of SFAS 157 will have a material impact on our consolidated financial statements.

-In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115 ("SFAS No. 159").
-SFAS No. 159 allows for the choice to measure certain financial instruments and certain other items at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115 ("SFAS 159").
+SFAS 159 allows for the choice to measure certain financial instruments and certain other items at fair value.
 This allows a company to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.

-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the impact, if any, the adoption of SFAS No. 159 will have on our consolidated financial statements.
+SFAS 159 is effective for fiscal years beginning after November 15, 2007.
+We do not believe that the adoption of SFAS 159 will have a material impact on our consolidated financial statements.